Shay is a beauty blogger with a mass of Iranian hair and endless patience for product testing. She specializes in acne skincare.

 So if you feel like you're in a rut with your current style and are looking for something that is both cutting edge and classically chic, take a gander.
 I hope that my own search for 20s inspired hair might give you a fresh take on your own 'do.

 The popularity of the Leonardo DiCaprio/Carey Mulligan/Tobey McGuire flick The Great Gatsby, HBO's Boardwalk Empire, and the BBC runaway hit Downton Abbey has certainly brought the 20s back, front and center.
 Before these programs made their mark, however, the styles of the 90s were already coming back into vogue.

 What do the 1920s and 1990s have in common?
 More than you might think, dah-ling.
 The following styles saw a big comeback in the 90s:

 - Short boyish haircuts (think the Vidal Sasoon or Linda Evangelista look)

 - Red and dark red lips (with an emphasis on matte or no-shine lips)

 Fashion experts agree that fashion is cyclical; styles tend to come back every 20 years.
 This puts us in a prime place for a 90s comeback.
 Every fashion decade will have its own quirks, many of which are drawn from classics of other decades.
 Given our current pop culture fascination with the the 1920s, I predict our current 90s trend will see a big hit from the speakeasy era of the 1920s.

 The Super Short, Straight Bob

-While the look works for some, it's probably best for the rest of us if an eton inspired crop is worn with a tad less gel.
-They can be cut with a more a-line (ie longer in the front than in the back) style, and also work very well with a subtle undercut in the back.
+While the look works for some, it's probably best for the rest of us if an Eton-inspired crop is worn with a tad less gel.
+They can be cut with a more a-line (longer in the front than in the back) style, and also work very well with a subtle undercut in the back.